Leprechauns are the quintessential image that pops in kids’ heads when they’re thinking about St. Patrick’s Day!

 Kids’ St. Patrick’s Day Crafts

-Leprechaun Paper Bag Puppet – With this leprechaun puppet, kids can have all the fun of playing pretend!
+Leprechaun Paper Bag Puppet – Do your kids love leprechaun crafts?
+Our leprechaun puppet is an excellent choice for them!
 This easy-to-make craft is perfect for a rainy day or as part of a St. Patty’s day celebration.
 And once the creative juices start flowing, there’s no telling what kind of puppet show your little ones will put on.

 Pot Of Gold Card Craft – Do you have a little leprechaun in your life?
-If so, this pot of gold card craft is the perfect activity to get them into the St. Patrick’s Day spirit!
+If so, this pot of gold card craft is a super fun idea to get them into the St. Patrick’s Day spirit!
 All you need is some paper and a few basic supplies.
 Once you’ve got those, just follow the simple instructions and you’ll have a cute card that’s sure to put a smile on someone’s face.

 St. Patrick’s Day Kids’ Activities